Septo Rhinoplasty Nose Surgery in Melbourne and Sydney

 See more information on Medicare coverage of Nose Surgery and for information about a Septo-Rhinoplasty Melbourne Payment Plan.

 Can I go out in the sun after the Septo-Rhinoplasty surgery?

-Excessive exposure of the skin of the nose to the sun should be avoided, but sensible sun exposure with skin protection is allowed.
+You should avoid excessive exposure to the sun.
+However, sensible sun exposure with skin protection is ok.